ron352/ron352/README.md

 <h3 align="left"> 👧 💻  About me </h3>

-- 🔭 I’m currently studying in **Computer Science in Jahangirnagar University**
+- 🔭 I’m currently studying in **Computer Science at Jahangirnagar University**

-- 🌱 I’m currently learning **Data Driven Machine Learning and Blockchain**
+- 🌱My current research is based on **Data Driven Machine Learning and Blockchain**

 - 👯 I’m currently collaborating on [winter-of-contributing](https://github.com/girlscript/winter-of-contributing)

 - 💬 Feel Free to ask me about **on the aforementioned topics!**

 - 📫 How to reach me **sarna6164@gmail.com**

-- ⚡ Fun fact **My music taste credit goes to my work !**
+-  ⚡ Fun fact:  A 	Caffeine addicted melomaniac  🎵 ☕

 <h3 align="center">Connect with me:</h3>
 <p align="center">